-- To drive returns, passive strategies based on the Bloomberg Barclays U.S. Aggregate Bond Index (Agg) are geared toward today’s historically low interest rates falling even further.
+- To drive returns, passive strategies based on the Agg are geared toward today’s historically low interest rates falling even further.

 - Beyond focusing solely on interest-rate risk, a truly diversified bond portfolio seeks to harness diverse sources of risk and return in the fixed-income markets, namely credit, liquidity, and currency.

 - The broader investment mandate offered by a flexible, global multi-sector bond portfolio is a simple solution to the challenges posed by an Agg-centric strategy.

 In 1981, the United States was fighting an economic battle on two fronts: persistently high unemployment and steadily climbing inflation, the much-maligned combination dubbed stagflation, which had come to characterize the final years of the prior decade.
 The country had just emerged from one recession and was on the verge of beginning another; the markets were volatile and the future uncertain.
 The U.S. Federal Reserve (Fed), led by Chair Paul Volcker, was near the end of an aggressive tightening cycle, having raised the benchmark for short-term lending—the federal funds rate—from 6% in 1977 to a staggering 20% by mid-1981.
 In September of that year, the yield on 10-year U.S. Treasuries hit an all-time high of nearly 16%.1